datacamp-content-public/POL-306-Applied-Research-Methods/chapter2.md

 2) Sometimes vectors in datasets have missing files.
 Theses show up as NA when call them.
 A lot of R functions do not know what to do with missing values so you have to tell it what to do.
 To do this you *usually* add na.rm=T to a function call.
 Below I demonstrate both of these.

 `@instructions`
 No assignment for this one, just look at what I did to setwd() and to use a function on a vector with missing values.

+After you run the code just hit submit answer to finish this chapter.

 `@hint`